CipiVlad/camp_activity_dev_to_challenge/README.md

 ## What I Built

 <!-- Tell us what you built and what you were looking to achieve. -->
-- creation: short inquiry for camping
+I built an inquiry web app for camping activities using the starter code with vite vanilla javascript.
-- aims: catch atmosphere and make "boring" form somehow interesting, if not sexy
+I was aiming to capture the atmosphere of a possible user and make a "boring" form somehow interesting.
+Therefore I used a background image by [text](https://dribbble.com/shots/23462220-Oregon-State-Park-Mini-Scenes).
+I

 j## Demo
 <!-- Show us your project!
 You can directly embed an editor into this post (see the FAQ section from the challenge page) or you can share an image of your project and share a public link to the code. -->